komoot/opscommander/README.md

 1. The currently running stack is renamed to \<stack name\>-green.
 2. A new \<stack name\>-blue stack is created and started.
 3. When the blue stack is online, ELBs are switched over from the green stack.
 The ELBs will for a short while contain instances from both stacks.
+This mixed-state duration can be increased with an optional argument, see below.
 4. The green stack is stopped and deleted.
 5. The blue stack is renamed to \<stack name\> and is now the new live stack.